-- 10. On the "Settings of partition C" (or the letter of the system partition, if it is different) step, change the settings, if necessary.
-For example, you need to change settings when recovering to the new hard disk of a different capacity. - 11.
-Carefully read the summary of operations at the Finish step.
+- 10. On the Settings of partition C (or the letter of the system partition, if it is different) step, change the settings, if necessary.
+For example, you need to change settings when recovering to the new hard disk of a different capacity. - Carefully read the summary of operations at the Finish step.
 If you have not resized the partition, the sizes in the Deleting partition and Recovering partition items must match.
-Click Proceed.

-12. When recovery is complete, exit the standalone version of Acronis True Image 2020, remove the bootable media.
+Click Proceed. - 12.
+When recovery is complete, exit the standalone version of Acronis Cyber Protect Home Office, remove the bootable media.
 Boot from the recovered system partition.
-After you check that you have recovered Windows to the state you need, restore the original boot order (p.
-98).
+After you check that you have recovered Windows to the state you need, restore the original boot order.